TraekWells/martian-weather/README.md

 ## Notes to the public (also to remind myself)

-- A Sol Mars is the same thing as a day on Earth.
+- A Sol on Mars is the same thing as a day on Earth.
 In terms of this small app, they're interchangable.

 ## Todos